nus-cs2103-AY2223S2/tp/docs/UserGuide.md

       <p align="center">
             <img src="images/UIscreenshots/drugSS/daddres.png" style="zoom:100%">
       </p>
-<div markdown="block" class="alert alert-info">:information_source: **Note:** You can indicate drug information in any order that you wish.
+<div markdown="block" class="alert alert-success">:information_source: **Note:** You can indicate drug information in any order that you wish.
 But do make sure that you have entered all compulsory parameters.
 </div>

 <br/>